tmforum/DataModelDocumentation/docs/EngagedParty/PartyAccount.md

 ### This schema is referenced in the following schemas:

 -SettlementAccount

 -BillingAccount

 ### This schema references the following schemas directly:

 -Account
-BillStructure
-FinancialAccountRef
-PaymentMethodRef

-### This schema is referenced directly or indirectly by the following schemas:
+-BillStructure

+-FinancialAccountRef

 -PaymentMethodRef

+### This schema references directly or indirectly by the following schemas:

+-AccountBalance

+-BillFormatRef

 -BillingAccount

 -Money

+-BillingCycleSpecificationRef

+-SettlementAccount

 -BillingCycleSpecificationRefOrValue

--BillStructure
--Entity
--Account
--BillFormatRef
+-FinancialAccountRef

 -TimePeriod

 -BillFormat

--AccountBalance
--SettlementAccount
--BillingCycleSpecificationRef
--FinancialAccountRef
+-PartyAccount

+-Account

 -BillingCycleSpecification

--PartyAccount
+-BillStructure

+-PaymentMethodRef

 -BillFormatRefOrValue

+-Entity